publiclab/publiclab-archive/notes/A_SCH/01-07-2021/addressing-the-important-health-impacts-of-petrochemical-production.md

 ---
-title: 'Addressing the Important Health Impacts of Petrochemical Production'
+title: "Addressing the Important Health Impacts of Petrochemical Production"\ntagnames: ''
-tagnames:
 author: A_SCH
 path: /notes/A_SCH/01-07-2021/addressing-the-important-health-impacts-of-petrochemical-production.md
 nid: 25432